 The unit is equipped with a field make-up box on the left hand side of the cabinet.
 A field-provided make-up box can be installed on the exterior of the right side of the furnace to facilitate installation.
 If the make-up box is moved to the right side, clip the wire ties that bundle the wires together and install on the outside of the cabinet.
-See figure 52.
+See FIGURE 52.
 The excess wire must be pulled into the blower compartment.
 Secure the excess wire to the existing harness to protect it from damage.
+Seal unused openings on left side with plugs removed from right side.

-Refer to figure 53 for field wiring and troubleshooting.
+Refer to FIGURE 53 for field wiring, schematic wiring diagram and troubleshooting.